-(a) The God of all grace.
+(b) The God of all grace.
 All love and grace originates with God.
 Grace is what the unconditional love of God looks like from our side.
 Grace is love come down.

-Most Christians know that it is on account of God’s grace that we are saved (Acts 15:11, Eph.
-2:8, 2 Tim.
-1:9), forgiven (Eph.
-1:7), justified (Rom.
-3:24, Tit.
-3:7) and made alive with Christ (Eph.
-2:5).
-But they not fully appreciate that all of God’s blessings come by grace (Eph.
-1:3).
 Grace builds us up (Acts 20:32), empowers us to do good works (Gal.
 2:9), makes us fruitful (Col. 1:6), and prospers us (2 Cor.
 8:9, 9:8).
 Grace gives us hope (2 Th.
 2:6) and enables us to reign in life (Rom.
 5:21).
 Grace is not merely for “sinners” and those outside the kingdom.
-Grace is for all of us.
+Grace is for all of us, every day.

 1 Peter 5:12

 Through Silvanus, our faithful brother (for so I regard him), I have written to you briefly, exhorting and testifying that this is the true grace of God.
 Stand firm in it!